Kenya - Karindundu

 WHY WE LIKE IT

-This coffee perfectly represents the classic Kenyan profile: a bright and juicy acidity, with notes of red fruits and a spicy character reminiscent of black tea.
-It also has an enveloping sweetness of caramel and chocolate that makes it a balanced and expressive cup.
+This coffee perfectly embodies the classic Kenyan profile: bright and juicy acidity, with notes of red fruits and a spicy character reminiscent of black tea.
+It also has an enveloping sweetness of caramel and chocolate that makes for a balanced and expressive cup.

-It is an elegant and complex coffee, with a medium-high body, perfect to drink alone or with milk.
+It is an elegant and complex coffee, with a medium-full body, perfect for drinking alone or with milk.

 RECIPE